 Aqua aerobics.
 I discovered the joys of being in the water a couple of years ago, and it is one of my best stress busters these days.
 I’m not into swimming, so I hadn’t thought about the pool, until I started to read about other things you can do in the water.
 We are blessed to have a back yard pool, so I have a handy resource right there, now that I know how to use it.
 I sometimes will get in the deep end of the pool and just tread water for a while.
 It gives me a good cardio workout which gets me breathing pretty hard.
 Waving my arms back and forth really loosens my shoulder muscles, and paddling my legs helps them unwind.

 Yoga class.
 I try to hit a yoga class at least once a week.
 My husband has seen how much if benefits me, so he gladly watches the kids in the evening for me.
 Yoga is all about stretching, moving slowly, calming, all coordinated with slow and relaxed breathing.
 I really like doing the cobra pose, where I’m on my stomach, put my arms in a push- up position, and keeping my lower body on the mat, push- up and arch my back and neck.
 This exercise stretches out my back – which tightens under stress, and I love it.
+I enjoy yoga so much that I have even found myself searching for yoga teacher training courses online, as I would love to share this fabulous discipline with the rest of the world.
+If yoga teacher training courses sound like something that would interest you, click here to find out more.
 The only thing that always puzzles me is that with all that slow moving and deep breathing, I come out of class with my t-shirt completely soaked with sweat.

 Practice Tai Chi.
 I’ve just started on this one, but I already like it.
 I think this may soon become a favorite.
 The first time I went to a class, the instructor told us that Tai Chi is actually based on a martial art, and we’d be learning movements that reflected that origin.
 He said Tai Chi always felt like a ballet in slow motion to newcomers, and I quickly saw what he meant.
 He emphasized that slower is better.
 We worked to coordinate our breathing with each step and arm movement.
 I quickly got into it and felt myself calming and feeling more grounded, as we fluidly moved around the floor.
 There was peaceful music low in the background, and people didn’t talk, which only enhanced the relaxation I felt.
 I left class in a wonderful and peaceful mood, and ready to go back for another class.